emvaized/selecton-extension/README.md

 </details>

 ## Contribution
-You can make Selecton better without even knowing how to code:
+You can make SelectON better without even knowing how to code:
 - Provide translation for your language: [Base English file](./src/assets/_locales/en/messages.json)
 - Add your currency to the list of supported currencies: [Currencies list](./src/data/currencies.js)
-- Selecton relies on looking for keywords in the selected text.
+- SelectON relies on looking for keywords in the selected text.
 Enhance them with keywords for your language: [Keywords](./src/data/keywords.js)

 Make your changes, and then create pull request here on GitHub so I can merge it.
 Also, you can always write me an [email](mailto:maximtsyba@gmail.com) to share your ideas and suggestions.